-1. prepare a statement giving their reasons for desiring a special major in terms of academic and professional goals and why these goals cannot be met through a standard major 2. develop a specific list of courses which would, in their opinions, lead to the stated academic and professional goals 3. secure the signed approval from the Office of Advising Services, as well as from the special major adviser and department chair in the areas from which the special major courses are drawn
+1. prepare a statement giving their reasons for desiring a special major in terms of academic and professional goals and why these goals cannot be met through a standard major 2. develop a specific list of courses which would, in their opinion, lead to the stated academic and professional goals 3. secure the signed approval from the University Advising Center, as well as from the special major adviser and department chair in the areas from which the special major courses are drawn

-Students must submit the foregoing material to the Office of the Provost and Vice President for Academic Affairs for final approval.
+Students must submit the foregoing material to the University Advising Center who will then review and send for final approval to the Dean of Undergraduate Studies.
 All established campus requirements and procedures for awarding bachelor's degrees will apply, including residence units, the upper-division writing requirement and number of acceptable transfer units.